-If an individual reports sexual harassment or sexual misconduct committed by an individual who is not a member of the University community, the Complainant can speak with the Title IX Coordinator or designee to discuss options such as contacting outside law enforcement authorities and/or removing the individual(s) from campus.
+If an individual reports sex-based harassment or sexual misconduct committed by an individual who is not a member of the University community, the Title IX Coordinator or Deputy Title IX Coordinator will discuss options such as contacting outside law enforcement authorities and/or removing the individual(s) from campus.
 If an individual accused of violating this policy is a guest, the host may be held accountable for any violations of the Student Code of Conduct related to the guest's behavior.